dakujem/toru/readme.md

 );
 ```

-The `$processed` collection can now be iterated over.
+In all these cases, the `$processed` collection can be iterated over.
-All the above operations are applied at this point only, on per-element basis.
+All the above operations are applied at that point only, on a per-element basis.
 ```php
 foreach ($processed as $value) {
     // The filtered and mapped values from $collection will appear here,
     // followed by the elements present in $moreElements.
 }
 ```

+Behind the scenes, with each iteration, all the specified mapping, filtering, and transformation callables are applied
+to the current collection element and the result is yielded as `$value` into the iteration block.
+This differs greatly to using `array_*` methods that iterate the whole collection processing it and producing the
+mapped/filtered/transformed values even before the iteration is started.

 ## API